Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoMinIO.md

 ## examples

-Here is an example to help you better know how to use it.
+Here is an example of how to use.

 [https://github.com/Edgenesis/shifu/tree/main/examples/minioTelemetryService/deployment](https://github.com/Edgenesis/shifu/tree/main/examples/minioTelemetryService/deployment)